LittleBoxOfSunshine/ghastlypropositions.github.io/docs/_posts/2023-04-24-eventual-inconsistency.markdown

 This approach is generally useful in life and even in most user facing applications, but it's maladaptive when applied to distributed systems.
 It's critical to distinguish between times when failure is acceptable from it isn't.
-While that seems obvious, it's not always clear when it isn't.

 ## Hypotheticals